 Mr. Qavvik: Thank you, Mr. Speaker.
-Mr. Speaker, as the minister is aware, his department's 2023-24 capital estimates included \$4,000,000 in funding under the Municipal Parking Garage Program.
+As the minister is aware, his department's 2023-24 capital estimates included \$4 million in funding under the Municipal Parking Garage Program.

 During last year's fall sitting, the minister indicated that his department is "consulting with municipal administrators to refine the program."
 I appreciate the minister's willingness to listen to the feedback provided by communities.